jkerai1/So-You-ve-Got-MFA-Defending-and-Responding-Against-MFA-Bypass-Techniques-in-Entra/README.md

 Leveraging the fact Intune Compliance portal does not require a compliant device with Evilginx: [TokenSmith Meets Evilginx: Token Theft Combined with Entra Conditional Access Bypass](https://youtu.be/Dp1z8tMVWcM)

 https://jeffreyappel.nl/aitm-mfa-phishing-attacks-in-combination-with-new-microsoft-protections-2023-edt/

+Using a terms of service Conditional Access can cause certain AiTMs to break: https://medium.com/@Sniffler/terms-of-what-1c05e191dc00